This Day In Writing History

 Deciding to become a classical philologist, Nietzsche followed his favorite professor to the University of Leipzig.
 At this time, he began delving into philosophy, studying the works of the thinkers of the day, such as Arthur Schopenhauer and Friedrich Albert Lange.

 In 1869, although he was only 24 years old and had neither a doctorate nor a teaching certificate, Nietzsche was offered a professorship in classical philology by the University of Basel in Switzerland.
 He accepted the offer and served for ten years.
-He is still one of their youngest tenured Classics professors on record.
+He remains one of their youngest tenured Classics professors on record.

 During this time, Nietzsche struck up a close friendship with legendary composer Richard Wagner and his wife, Cosima.
 He had met Richard first in 1868.
 Nietzsche admired the Wagners greatly, and they introduced him to their inner circle of friends.